homelamb/homelamb.github.io/_drafts/2025-07-05-using-crowdsec-with-traefik-and-cloudflare-tunnels.md

 # Part 2: Setting up Crowdsec Traefik plugin

-We will start by updating the Traefik container for our docker compose file.
+We will start by updating the Traefik container in our docker compose file.

 ```yaml
   reverse-proxy: